 Alligators lack an ability to tolerate salt in such a way that a crocodile can.
 Because of this alligators often prefer freshwater habitats, whereas crocodiles tend to favour more saline habitats.

 However, it has been known for large alligators to sometimes wonder into estuaries, and rarely coastlines.

 The spread of alligators around the world is also more limited than with crocodiles – alligators only naturally reside in America and India, whereas crocodiles reside naturally over much more of the world.

-Pretty simple one – an adult alligator’s skin is usually a darker, grayish black colour, but the skin of adult crocodiles is usually a lighter tan/brown colour.
+Pretty simple one – an adult alligator’s skin is usually a darker, grayish black color, but the skin of adult crocodiles is usually a lighter tan/brown color.
 This is usually due to the type of habitats crocodiles and alligators live in.

 Alligators tend to live in darker water, such as swamps, or slow-moving rivers.
-Yet crocodiles tend to live in lighter coloured waters, making a lighter skin-tone more suitable as camouflage.
+Yet crocodiles tend to live in lighter colored waters, making a lighter skin-tone more suitable as camouflage.

-On a side-note: young alligators can be more colourful, sometimes having white or yellow highlights on their black bodies.
+On a side-note: young alligators can be more colorful, sometimes having white or yellow highlights on their black bodies.

 Difference #6 – Lingual Salt-Glands

 I think this is one of the most interesting, and definitely one of my favorites.
 Crocodiles have functioning salt glands on their tongues, although not obviously noticeable, they can be seen when crocodiles bask in the sun out of water with their mouths open.